Zaheer Khan: Later career

 July 2011 India embarked on a tour of England.
 Having bowled 13.3 overs, Zaheer strained his hamstring and suffered an ankle injury in the first Test of the four-match series and as a result was ruled out of the rest of the tour.
 Zaheer came back in December and played a test match against Australia on Boxing day.
 He took two wickets in two consecutive deliveries, dismissing Michael Clarke for 31 and Mike Hussey for a duck.
 In the second test at Sydney, he took three wickets of the four to fall, Clarke scoring 329*; his were the best figures in both these innings.
 As of February 2014 Zaheer Khan is ranked 22 in the ICC Player Rankings for Test bowlers.
 He toured South Africa in December 2013 and New Zealand in 2014.

 Retirement

 Zaheer Khan announced his retirement from international and first-class cricket on 15 October 2015 in a tweet saying "I bid adieu to my career in international cricket.
 I look forward to signing off with IPL 9."

 Coaching career

 Zaheer was announced as bowling coach for the India national cricket team in 2017, but was instead appointed to a bowling consultant role by the new Indian head coach Ravi Shastri.
 He became Director of Cricket for Mumbai Indians in 2018 and was promoted to Global Head of Cricket Development in 2022.
 He was team mentor for Lucknow Super Giants from August 2024 to September 2025, with responsibilities including direction of team scouting and strategy.
+He was appointed as the head coach of Chennai Super Kings in September 2026 ahead of the IPL 2027 season, succeeding Stephen Fleming.